 3. DO YOU!

+Sometimes, getting fully involved in the holiday can feel good.
+Maybe there's a tradition from your loved ones you want to continue.
+Or maybe you need to do things completely differently and give yourself space from the nostalgia.
 You don't have to have a tree if you don't want one.
 You can go to the movies and get Chinese takeout instead of midnight mass if this feels better for you.
 You can go on a cruise or to another State if you have the money.
 You can volunteer or visit a shut-in.
+Notice what feels right for you and give yourself permission to make your own rules.

 I also like to remember that not everyone celebrates the same holidays (even though marketing makes it feel like Christmas is the only holiday out there) and many people have to work holidays as if it were just another Monday—think cops, nurses, ER staff, taxi drivers, etc. Be unapologetic about how you celebrate or don't celebrate.